stevecochrane/design-pattern-examples/README.md

 `SingletonDCL.java`, which shows a double-checked locking technique where `synchronized` is only used once, when first instantiating the class.
 However, this can be overkill if there are no performance concerns, and it isn't compatible with Java 5 and older.

+## Command Pattern

+Command is another way to encapsulate something that varies.
+In this case, it's an operation.
+The Command pattern decouples an object making a request (the invoker) from the object performing the request (the receiver).

+In this example we have a programmable remote control (the RemoteControl and RemoteControlWithUndo classes), which has several slots with "on" and "off" buttons.
+The remote control can be programmed to interact with various household objects (classes including CeilingFan, GarageDoor, Light, etc.) but these classes do not always have obvious "on" and "off" commands.
+(For example, CeilingFan does not just have one "on" state, but three different speeds.)
+So we use Command classes such as CeilingFanOnCommand to manage those mappings without altering either the invoker or the receiver.

+That's in the `java7` directory.
+This results in many small Command implementation classes, which can be a little hard to manage, so in the `java8` there's an example of how this can be reduced using Java 8's Lambda feature.
+With lambdas and method references in place, there's no longer a need for all of those Command implementations.